Home » Notes » Nursing Fundamentals and Skills » Nursing Abbreviations and Acronyms: Guide to Medical Terminology

 qam or q am or q.a.m.Every morning

-qod or Q.O.DEvery other day
+qod or Q.O.D.Every other day

 qsQuantity sufficient, as much as required

-r or Rrectal or Rectal
+r or RRectal

 Rm or rmRoom

-RN or R.N.Registered nurse
+RN or R.N.Registered Nurse

-Rom or R.O.M.Range of motion
+Rom or R.O.M.Range of Motion

-RR or R Rm.Recovery room
+RR or R Rm.Recovery Room

 RxPrescription or treatment ordered by a physician